mmoira96/100hires-ResearchProject/README.md

 A structured research project examining how B2B SaaS companies can build effective organic content strategies on LinkedIn.
 This repository documents the research process, sources, and synthesized outputs as the work progresses.

-> **Status:** Research in progress.
-Findings and recommendations will be added as analysis is completed.
+> **Status:** Initial research completed.
+Expert analysis, transcript collection, and pattern synthesis have been documented.
 ---

 ## Project Overview